Team18-InterIIT/Team18_FedEx_InterIIT24/README.md

 This is Team18's submission for the Fedex Midprep Problem Statement.

 # Introduction
 This encloses the code for a complete Packing Solution.
 After running this code on a dataset of packages, the optimal location of each package in their respective ULD's.
 The output is present in the required specifications.
-The base algorithm aims to minimsie the cost of delay while minimising the number of ULD's in which priority packages are packed.
+The base algorithm aims to minimise the cost of delay while minimising the number of ULD's in which priority packages are packed.

 # Usage